-Tourist travel information about Greece
+Tourist Travel Information about Greece

 It is located in Southern Europe, on the southernmost tip of the Balkan peninsula, with extensive coastlines and islands in the Aegean, Ionian, and Mediterranean Seas.

 It is an incredibly appealing place to visit, with a mountainous mainland and idyllic island beaches.
 No point in Greece is more than 85 miles (137 kilometers) from the water.
 Greece has about 9,000 miles of coastline, the 10th longest in the world.

 Its lowest elevation is the Mediterranean Sea or sea level.
-This beautiful mediterranean country enjoys on average more than 250 days of sunshine—or three thousand sunny hours—a year, which makes it one of the sunniest countries in the world and the brightest in Europe.
+This beautiful Mediterranean country enjoys on average more than 250 days of sunshine—or three thousand sunny hours—a year, which makes it one of the sunniest countries in the world and the brightest in Europe.